tgenman/STEM_vault/notes/math/graphs/Number of odd vertices (corollary).md

 TARGET DECK: math::graph
 START
 math_complex
-TITLE: Number of odd vertices (corollary)
+FRONT: Number of odd vertices (corollary)
-DESCRIPTION: Every graph has an even number of odd vertices.
+BACK: Every graph has an even number of odd vertices.
 FORMULA:
 ADDITIONAL: ### Proof
 Proof.
 Suppose that $G$ is a graph of size $m$.
 By [[Handshaking Lemma]],